cortexproject/cortex/docs/arguments.md

    Prometheus label to look for in samples to identify a Prometheus HA cluster. (default "cluster")
 - `ha-tracker.replica`
    Prometheus label to look for in samples to identify a Prometheus HA replica. (default "__replica__")

+It's reasonable to assume people probably already have a `cluster` label, or something similar.
+If not, they should add one along with `__replica__` via external labels in their Prometheus config.

+HA Tracking looks for the two labels (which can be overwritten per user)

 It also talks to a KVStore and has it's own copies of the same flags used by the Distributor to connect to for the ring.
 - `ha-tracker.consul.acltoken`